Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Acknowledgments

 \section{Acknowledgments}

 First of all, I would like to express my deepest gratitude to my academic advisor Prof. Kohji Matsumoto for his valuable advice and guidance.
-I also sincerely thank Prof. Takashi Nakamura, and Prof. Hirotaka Akatsuka for their valuable advice and for lots of useful conversations.
+I also sincerely thank Prof. Takashi Nakamura and Prof. Hirotaka Akatsuka for their valuable advice and for many useful conversations.
+I would like to thank all members of the same laboratory and all members of the Kansai Multiple Zeta Study Group.